CamDavidsonPilon/Python-Numerics/README.md

 This problem occurs in copula sampling often.

-###Time Series Association Rules
+###Time Series
-A Framework to find association rules from human-generated features in time series.
-A work in progress, but pretty cool so far.
+Some time series helpers and utilities

 ###utils
 Some nice utils to have around.